ocaml/platform-blog/platform-overview.md

 ### Creating a modular Platform, based on OPAM

 To restate the above, the Platform does not *mandate* the use of specific libraries or even tools.
-In fact, the only pre-requisite is the use of OPAM and OPAM repositories.
+In fact, the only prerequisite is the use of OPAM and OPAM repositories.
 These repositories can be custom OPAM repositories, such as those maintained by Citrix for Xen packages and by the Ocsigen team for their packages, as well as the main OPAM